sliekens/gw2sdk/README.md

 - Small changes can be made with the free [github.dev] editor.
 - A Dev Container definition is provided for larger changes.

 The [wiki] contains information for contributors.
-(The _docs_ directory contains user-facing guides used to compile the [user manual].)
+The _docs_ directory contains user-facing articles which are used to build the [documentation] site.

 [![Open in GitHub Codespaces][codespaces-badge]](https://codespaces.new/sliekens/gw2sdk)

 (Light usage of Codespaces is [free]*, up to around 60 hours per month if you choose the lightest machine and don't exceed 15GB disk usage.
 This codespace weighs around 2.84GB.)

+## Additional resources

+- [Guild Wars 2 API wiki][api] for API endpoint documentation
+- [Codecov][codecov] for test coverage reports

 [//]:# (add links to the section below)
 [actions]:https://github.com/sliekens/gw2sdk/actions?query=workflow%3A%22Continuous+Integration%22